Joseph Colley

-Joseph Colley (born 13 April 1999) is a Swedish professional footballer who plays as a centre-back for I liga side Wisła Kraków.
+Joseph Colley (born 13 April 1999) is a Swedish professional footballer who plays as a centre-back for I liga club Wisła Kraków.

 Club career

 Beginning his footballing career with Bro IK's, IF Brommapojkarna's, and Chelsea's youth academies, Colley signed with Serie B club Chievo in the summer of 2019.
 In 2021, he joined IK Sirius on loan over the 2021 Allsvenskan season.

 On 18 January 2022, he signed a three-and-a-half-year deal with Polish Ekstraklasa club Wisła Kraków.
+He played the full 120 minutes in a 2–1 victory over Pogoń Szczecin in the 2023–24 Polish Cup final played on 2 May 2024.

 International career

 Colley has represented the Sweden U17 and U19 teams.

 Personal life

 Colley was born in Kanifing, Gambia and moved to Sweden in 2008.